 In connection with this license agreement and pursuant to a purchase agreement entered into in April 2020, the Company acquired drug substance of one of the Constructs for an aggregate purchase price of \$5.0 million, payable in two future installments, the first when the Company is ready to initiate a Phase 2 trial and the second when the Company is ready to initiate a Phase 3 trial.
-The purchase commitment is included in the table above in 2021 and 2022.
-No amounts have been paid for the drug substance during the three months ended December 31, 2020.
+A payment of \$2.5 million was made for the drug substance during the three months ended March 31, 2021.
+The remaining purchase commitment is included in the table above for the year ending September 30, 2022.

-In 2016, through its Ontario subsidiary, the Company entered into a license agreement with a third party to obtain exclusive rights to certain know- how, patents and data relating to a pharmaceutical product.
+In 2016, through its Ontario subsidiary, the Company entered into a license agreement with a third party to obtain exclusive rights to certain know-how, patents and data relating to a pharmaceutical product.
 The Company will use the exclusive rights to develop the product for therapeutic, prophylactic and diagnostic uses in topical dermal applications and anorectal applications.
 No intangible assets have been recognized under the license agreement with the third party.
 Under the license agreement, the Company is committed to payments of various amounts to the third party upon meeting certain milestones outlined in the license agreement, up to an aggregate amount of \$18.6 million.
 Upon divestiture of substantially all of the assets of the Company, the Company shall pay the third party a percentage of the valuation of the licensed technology sold as determined by an external objective expert.
 The Company also has a commitment to pay the third party a royalty based on net sales of the product in countries where the Company, or an affiliate, directly commercializes the product and a percentage of sublicensing revenue received by the Company and its affiliates in the countries where it does not directly commercialize the product.
-No license or royalty payments were made to the third party during the three months ended December 31, 2020 and 2019.
+No license or royalty payments were made to the third party during the three and six months ended March 31, 2021 and 2020.
+In March 2021, through its Ontario subsidiary, the Company entered into a license agreement with the inventor of the same pharmaceutical product to acquire global rights for all fields of use beyond those named under the 2016 license agreement.
+Under the 2021 license agreement, the Company is committed to payments of various amounts to the inventor upon meeting certain milestones outlined in the license agreement, up to an aggregate amount of \$69.2 million, primarily relating to future potential commercial approval and sales milestones.
+In addition, if the Company fails to file an investigational new drug application or foreign equivalent ("IND") for the product within